-I am currently a research scientist in Intel Labs, China focusing on statistical machine learning, deep learning with applications in robotic vision.
-I obtained my Ph.D. degree from the Department of Electronic Engineering at the City University of Hong Kong where I was advised by Prof. Rosa H.M.
+Qi is a Research Scientist at Intel Labs focusing on statistical machine learning, deep learning with applications in computer vision tasks, and robotics.
+He obtained Ph.D. in machine learning and neural computation from the Department of Electronic Engineering (now Electrical Engineering) at the City University of Hong Kong where he was advised by Prof. Rosa H.M.
 Chan.
-During 2017, I was a Visiting Student Research Collaborator (VSRC) at Princeton University, advised by Prof. Jonathan Pillow.
-I also worked as a research intern in Tencent AI Lab focusing on computer vision project.

-Previously, my research focused on statistical machine learning methods to extract hidden structure from high-dimensional neural data, infer brain connectivity using fully & empirical Bayes, and complex network study on multiple brain regions.
-I am interested in studying how information is encoded, decoded, and processed in our brain.
-Currently, motivated from brain computing, I would prefer to develop lifelong/continual adapation agent that can shape a cultivated understanding of the world from the current scene and their previous knowledge via an autonomous lifelong development.
+Previously, his research focused on statistical machine learning methods to extract hidden structure from high-dimensional neural data, infer brain connectivity using fully & empirical Bayes, and complex network study on multiple brain regions.
+Studying how information is encoded, decoded, and processed in our brains is one of his interests.
+Currently, he is developing a lifelong/continual adaptation agent that can shape a cultivated understanding of the world from the current scene and their previous knowledge via an autonomous lifelong development.
 The ongoing project is listed in "Lifelong Robotic Vision" project page.

 Senior Research Scientist, 2018/8-Current